JRCSTU/CO2MPAS-TA/doc/model.rst

 charging.
 The **planetary** architecture is instead a driveline configuration that can accomplish, to some extent, the operation of the two architectures previously mentioned.
-The engine can provide mechanical power that is directly used for propulsion, but at the same time its rotational speed can be adjusted by the controller becoming independent from wheel speed.
+The engine can provide mechanical power that is directly used for propulsion, but at the same time, its rotational speed can be adjusted by the controller becoming independent from wheel speed.
 This system normally replaces the conventional transmissions (gearboxes and CVTs) as it can adjust the reduction gear ratios to any wanted value, and it integrates two electric